ansys/ansys-tools-local-product-launcher/doc/source/user_guide/cli.rst

 .. _cli:

-Command line reference
+Command-line interface
 ======================

-The ``ansys-launcher`` command line utility can be used to edit the default launch configuration.
+You use the ``ansys-launcher`` command-line interface to edit the default launch configuration.

 Configuration options for products are defined by each product plugin.